TEAMS

 Our Washington DC competition teams operate out of Metropolitan Equestrian @ Rock Creek Park Horse Center and include mounted team practice sessions as part of the program.
 Riders participate in structured weekly practices with MET coaches to prepare for competitions throughout the season.

 Students competing in the Washington DC program attend competitions within the regional IEA and AEL competition zones serving the greater DC, Maryland, and Virginia area.
+The IEA regular season runs from September through January, with qualifying riders advancing to Regionals, Zones, and National Finals between February and April.
+The AEL competition season in the DC region begins between February and April, with National Finals taking place in May.

-NYC/Long Island & New Jersey Competition Teams
+NYC/Long Island/New Jersey Competition Teams

-The Metropolitan Equestrian competition team programs in NYC?Long Island and New Jersey are designed to provide flexibility while supporting rider development and competitive success.
+The Metropolitan Equestrian competition team programs in NYC/Long Island and New Jersey are designed to provide flexibility while supporting rider development and competitive success.

 Riders may train at any facility that meets appropriate safety and instructional standards.
 MET may request confirmation of riding participation periodically to ensure readiness for competitions.